tambetvali/LaeArve/Books/Environment/FineTuning/TorchTune/index.md

 I really want to install packages, not just mere web spiders who never know their own needs - if going to fine-tune, give me the components that's it, I don't have to solve the laws and your complex forms, it's clear I typically need either to fine-tune or run it, not read your interesting cards with download buttons maybe and many parameters not available for search.

 (I leave this here, I hope later we have good sources and PyTorch support)

+It's still on track with it's favourite products: I looked inside, there is tensorflow code.
+In the whole book: no tensorflow code.
+Understand I _did_ select tools.